mvbalaw/FluentAssert/README.md

 If you do not have ruby:

 1. You need to create a src\CommonAssemblyInfo.cs file.
 Go.bat will copy src\CommonAssemblyInfo.cs.default to src\CommonAssemblyInfo.cs
-1. open src\StarterTree.sln with Visual Studio and build the solution
+1. open src\FluentAssert.sln with Visual Studio and build the solution

 ### License